meaganjorn9-del/MRE-320-PID-Rover-Report/README.md

 #### Power Management

-The robot is powered by a single 7.4V LiPo rechargeable battery that supplies both the Arduino and the L293D motor driver.
+The robot is powered by a single 7.4V LiPo battery that supplies both the Arduino and the L293D motor driver.

 ---